Barksdale Organization: Donette

 Donette is drug lieutenant D'Angelo Barksdale's girlfriend in season 1 and is the mother of his son.
 Shortly after his acquittal, D'Angelo brings her to a party organized by Avon, where she first meets Stringer Bell.
 She often worries over her financial situation and nags D'Angelo for money.
 At one point, D'Angelo takes her to dinner at an upscale restaurant, and D'Angelo tries to explain his doubts about his lifestyle to her, but Donette dismisses his worries.
 D'Angelo begins seeing Shardene Innes behind Donette's back during the course of the season.

 After D'Angelo is arrested, Avon gives Donette an allowance as support money.
 Donette then gets involved with Stringer Bell while D'Angelo is in prison.
 She visits D'Angelo at Stringer's behest to try to ease the experience of prison for him.
 Stringer has mounting concerns that D'Angelo is going to reveal to the authorities information about the Barksdale organization's drug dealing, covertly orders him killed, and has the death staged to look like a suicide.

 In season 3, Jimmy McNulty reinvestigates D'Angelo's death and figures out what really happened.
-When he tries to use this information to coerce Donette into cooperating she refuses to talk to him.
+When he tries to use this information to coerce Donette into cooperating, she refuses to talk to him.
 She passes the information about McNulty's visit on to D'Angelo's mother Brianna.

 Donette is shown in the montage at the end of season 3 weeping on her couch, having lost both D'Angelo and now Stringer Bell to the drug trade.
-This is Donette's last appearance in the series; the Barksdale organization is of only peripheral importance once Avon is imprisoned and Stringer is dead.
+This is Donette's last appearance in the series; the Barksdale organization is of only peripheral importance once Avon is imprisoned and Stringer is dead. ("Mission Accomplished").